Robert Bruce Tague: Architecture

 After seeing George Fred Keck's buildings at the Century of Progress exposition, Tague sought him out as an advisor for his master's thesis.
 Tague began doing design work for the senior architect, immediately, even before completing his thesis.
-While employed there he collaborated on buildings with Keck.
+While employed there as the chief draftsman, he collaborated on buildings with Keck.
+He was commissioned by Philip Johnson to design a stage for Father Charles Coughlin's Labor Day rally in Chicago on behalf of Union Party presidential candidate William Lemke.
 He also worked with Ralph Rapson on an entry for the competition to design Ecuador's Legislative Palace.
 Later, as an associate of Crombie Taylor, he helped to redesign the Auditorium Building.

 Together with Tristan Meinecke, he was a partner in the firm Meinecke Studio which built "hundreds of units" in Chicago.

 Tague's house for the Frueh family in Highland Park was his most notable building; a local architectural historian found that it had a good case for inclusion on the National Register of Historic Places.
 However, despite the efforts of a conservation group, the property was demolished and a new building erected in 2006.
 In 1952, he and Crombie Taylor collaborated on the design of a single-family home for Irving Nuger in Elmwood Park.
 This design was among those included in Quality Budget Houses: A Treasury of Architect-Designed Houses from $5,000 to $20,000 by Katherine Morrow Ford and Thomas L. Creighton, published in 1954.